rjspencer/docs/theming.md

 :	the actual tag

 ## UserView
-A view for a single user.
+A view for a single user

+### Options
+userid
+:	the ID of the user to show

+	defaults to the user in the URL

 ### block:UserView

+UserId
+:	the ID of the user

 UserName
 :    the real name of the user